 In conclusion, immunotherapy has significantly transformed CC treatment, substantially improving outcomes from second-line to first-line and locally advanced settings.
-However, to fully maximize its benefits in practice and improve tailored treatment strategies, the identification and implementation of reliable predictive biomarkers are essential.
+However, to fully maximize its benefits in practice and improve tailored treatment strategies, identifying and implementing reliable predictive biomarkers are essential.
 Ongoing basic and clinical research will further reveal the interplay between the immune system and CC, ultimately advancing more effective and personalized treatment approaches.